supaflyENJOY/DynamicsDocs/docs/Scheduling/EncounterValdations.md

 This validation is optional and only runs when "Grace Period Days" on the [business unit](../AdminSetup/BusinessUnit.md) is populated.

-**Validation fails** if it has bee more than the "grace period days" since the start of the session.

 <details>
 <summary> How to Resolve this Validation Failure</summary>